nullp0tr/gaskserv/README.md

 # gaskserv
-gaskserv is a server app written in django that manages and tasks and the time it takes to finish them, still working progress.
+gaskserv is a server app written with django that manages tasks and the time it takes to finish them, still work in progress.